ahmidbbc/GeoJSON-weather/README.md

 # GeoJSON

 GeoJSON weather is a simple single weather forecast page made with the open-source Leaftlet geolocation API and Vanilla JS.\
+This is a 6-day weather forecast based on a JSON data file structured in geoJSON format for accuracy.\
 This project is in French, feel free to modify as you want according to MIT license

 ## Demo